The Day of Salvation

 Jesus says, “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me” (Revelation 3:20).
 Christ doesn’t force Himself upon people.
 He awaits each man’s decision to accept Him.

-And He gives the secret of a victorious life, “Abide in Me, and I in you.
+And the Savior gives the secret of a victorious life, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me“ (John 15:4).
 A daily abiding in a living relationship with Christ is necessary for life, growth and fruitfulness.
-Occasional focus on religious matters is not enough.
-To abide in Christ means that the soul must be in daily, constant communion with Jesus Christ and must live His life (Galatians 2:20).
-It is not possible for one branch to depend upon another for its life; each must keep its own personal connection to the vine.
-Each member must bear its own fruits today.
+Occasional study of the Scriptures is not enough.
+To abide in Christ means that the soul must be in daily, constant communion with Jesus Christ through prayer, meditation on His Word, and must live His life (Galatians 2:20).

 In His service,